oppia/oppia-web-developer-docs/Installing-Oppia-(Mac-OS).md

 1. Ensure that you have [Python 2.7](http://www.python.org/download/releases/2.7/) installed (Note: you can check this by running `python --version`).

-2. Install setuptools (which is needed to install coverage, which checks test coverage for the Python code) and pip (which is needed to install numpy).
+2. Install setuptools (which is needed to install coverage, which checks test coverage for the Python code), pip (which is needed to install numpy) and pyyaml (which is needed to parse YAML files).
 To do this, open the terminal and run:

   ```
     sudo easy_install setuptools
     sudo easy_install pip
+    sudo easy_install pyyaml
   ```

 3. Download [git](http://git-scm.com/download/mac), then run the package and follow instructions.
 This allows you to store the source in version control.